Casualties of the 2010 Haiti earthquake: Response and treatment of casualties

 The earthquake struck in the most populated area of the country and the International Red Cross estimated that as many as 3 million people have been affected by the quake, including injuries and deaths.
 One factor that contributed to the number casualties in the aftermath of the earthquake was a lack of medical supplies, damage to hospitals, and a shortage of medical and rescue personnel.
 In addition, Haitian and foreign medical staff, police, and military personnel themselves became victims of the earthquake.
 An example of this was Port-au-Prince's Grace Children's Hospital, where it was reported on 19 January that of 120 employees, only six had been accounted for and some had been confirmed killed.

 Soon after the quake struck appeals for international aid were issued by Haitian government officials, including Raymond Joseph, Haiti's ambassador to the United States.
 Neighboring Dominican Republic was one of the first countries to give aid to Haiti.
 And the non-governmental organization Giving Children Hope distributed much-needed medicines and supplies.
 International organization also began large-scale fund raising campaigns for aid to Haiti, including campaigns by the International Red Cross and relief charities in Britain.

 On 25 January Handicap International published a statement that an estimated 1,000 amputations had taken place due to injuries.
 In response to the quake the organization dispatched 30 rehabilitation and health staff to Haiti and announced that they would eventually increase staff numbers to 100 and provide hundreds of prostheses.

-In addition, the government of the United States issued orders for deployment to the U.S. Army's 1st Battalion, 73rd Infantry from Fort Bragg, North Carolina, which is scheduled to deploy along with the aircraft carrier USS Carl Vinson.
+In addition, the government of the United States issued orders for deployment to the United States Army's 1st Battalion, 73rd Infantry from Fort Bragg, North Carolina, which is scheduled to deploy along with the aircraft carrier USS Carl Vinson.
 The U.S. Navy also announced on 13 January 2010 that the hospital ship Comfort and amphibious helicopter carrier Bataan will be deployed to assist in the humanitarian relief efforts.
 The American government also announced that it would provide $100 million for the aid effort in Haiti.
 Partners in Health, the largest health care provider in rural Haiti, also provided aid from Port-au-Prince.
 Despite the domestic and international relief efforts, many Haitians in the initial days after the earthquake did not have access to health care.